joachim-gassen/mtsa21audit/README.md

 ## Code repository for the Master's Thesis Seminar in Accounting - Winter Term 2021/2022

 This repository contains the code that I used to create the dataset that I provided to you on Moodle for your empirical assignment.
-It also contains information on the assignment itself (see next section).
-I will extend it with my "solution" after the submission deadline.
+It also contains information on the assignments itself and my solution of the first step of the assignment.
+I will extend it with my "solution" for the second step after the submission deadline.

 ### The empirical assignment - Part 1 (due: Dec 13, 6pm)